logo

 Dr. Brian Yowler

-• Cancer biology: Dr. Brian Yowler and his research team are evaluating the anti-cancer properties of various organic compounds by determining their toxicity on human cancer (HeLa) cells.
-Interestingly, these compounds are being synthesized by Dr. Charles Kriley and his students in the Chemistry Department.
+• Cancer biology: Dr. Yowler and his research team are evaluating the anti-cancer properties of various organic compounds by determining their toxicity on human cancer (HeLa) cells.
+These compounds are synthesized by Dr. Charles Kriley and his research students in the Chemistry Department.
 Collaborative projects such as this highlight the interdisciplinary nature of science and scientific study.
+Several students have recently presented this work at American Chemical Society (ACS) meetings.

-• Bioinformatics: Dr. Brian Yowler is also involved in a large collaborative project with the Genomics Education Partnership.
+• Bioinformatics: Dr. Yowler is also involved in a large collaborative project with the Genomics Education Partnership.
 More specifically, students are working to annotate various Drosophila (fruit fly) genes to explore the evolution of the insulin-signaling pathway.
-Based on the work of Grove City College students and others, four micropublications were produced.
-Two Grove City College students (Aaron Lehman ’22 and Heather Willis ’22) presented their findings at a regional undergraduate science conference this spring.
+Based on the work of Grove City College students and others, several micropublications are being prepared for publication.

 • Our Story